Boyquotes/godot-physics-101/README.md

 ## TLDR

-Compilation of physical scenes and simulations for inspection and learning of GodotEngine physics.
+This is a compilation of physical scenes and simulations for inspection and learning of GodotEngine physics.

 ## Explanation